danielmiessler/fabric/patterns/rate_value/system.md

 - New frameworks for solving problems
 - New tools for solving problems

-- Based on the number of valid Instances Of Value and the duration of the content, calculate a metric called Value Per Minute (VPS).
+- Based on the number of valid Instances Of Value and the duration of the content (both above 4/5 and also related to those topics above), calculate a metric called Value Per Minute (VPS).

 -- Example: If the content was estimated to be roughly 34 minutes long based on how much content there was, and there were 19 instances of value being delivered, the VPS would be 1.79 (34/19)